jvs4nt/currency-converter/README.markdown

-# Conversor de moedas - ID3
+# Conversor de moedas

-A Pen created on CodePen.io.
-Original URL: [https://codepen.io/dr4gonzz/pen/RwgLwdj](https://codepen.io/dr4gonzz/pen/RwgLwdj).
+Use the "dist" folder to open the archives.